 Mountains, forests, ocean views, vineyards and more - you name it, chances are you'll find it in France.
 We recognise a good view when we see one and we've made sure that our villas in France have exactly that.
 Whether it's from the comfort of your veranda, pool, or hot tub, you'll be making the most of these spectacular panoramas.

 Top regions for views: Dordogne, Burgundy, Corsica, French Riviera.

 Lost in Translation: the French 'je ne sais quoi'

 The French are known for their dry wit, straight talking ways, their relaxed approach to life and their indulgent lifestyle.
 And behind the stereotypical cold façade, are warm-welcoming and hospitable locals.
 Keep the homebodies on your side by steering clear of these faux pas…

 When in France, never waste a good meal, not only is it in poor taste, but the food is too moreish not to devour.
 In fact, in 2016 France became the first country in the world to ban supermarkets from throwing away unsold food - everything is either donated to food banks or charities.

-While we’re on the subject of food – hello, France is the home of gastronomy and was awarded UNESCO World Heritage Status in 2010 - you should know that lunch is between 12-2pm, two-hour lunch breaks are not a myth.
+While we’re on the subject of food, you should know that lunch is between 12-2pm, two-hour lunch breaks are not a myth.
 Most places stop serving after that, so you've been warned!
 If you opt for a glass or bottle of wine, always serve your companions first and don't forget to cheers.
 “Santé!” wishes your table good health, so be sure to make eye contact as you clink glasses.

 It also goes without saying but make an effort with the locals in French.
 Beginner or not, as long as you have a few essential phrases under your belt, you'll fair highly amongst them.
 While many will speak English, the aim is to do your best.